 Sin is always active.

 At this point you might be asking, “But even if I’m just sitting there, aren’t I a sinful person, even without actions?
 It can’t only be when I’m actively sinning that I’m sinful.”
 Yes, and what you’re referring to here is character.
 Character is the state of your heart.
 Our characters before conversion are sinful – an adjective.
 Character is a state of being.
 It’s the moral value of your heart.
-A character can be very sinful, as we all are before repentance, or if can be a lot less sinful, with a lot of good in it, as we are after conversion and walking with God through the sanctification process over time.
+Characters are not all at the same level of evil.
+Both the devil and people in this world are fallen beings, yet the devil has formed a fully evil character and committed the unpardonable sin, and most everyone alive today has not sinned to such an extent that they’ve committed the unpardonable sin and filled up the cup of God’s wrath towards them (though people groups in the Old Testament did accomplish this.
+More on the unpardonable sin later).
+A character can be very sinful, as we all are before we come to Christ, or if can be a lot less sinful, with a lot of good in it, as we are after conversion and after we’ve walked with God through the sanctification process over time.

 But, It’s So Unfair What Adam Did!

 This may seem unfair that Adam could bring about a condition of things where we would all inevitably sin.
-But it makes sense if you ask the question “What are people?
+And I do believe Adam did a great wrong to us, and probably committed the worst sin that’s ever been committed when he ate from the fruit and gave us all a fallen nature as a result.
+But it makes sense that this would be possible if you ask the question “What are people?
 What is a person?”
 The answer is a person is a physical being that has a mind that can understand morality and spirituality and make a choice of loyalty or disloyalty to God.

 We are physical beings made in the image of God.